1. About project

 *.bin = svn:mime-type=application/octet-stream

-Additionally, individual files that match .gitattributes entries, will get corresponding Subversion Properties:
+Additionally, individual files that match .gitattributes entries, will get corresponding Subversion properties:

 $ svn pl -v <repo>/native.txt